 The kapton tape offers excellent resistance to heat, and it is designed to be used on a series of electric masks.

 Ideal for wave solders, circuit board insulation, and powder coating on high temperatures, the tape has a high dielectric strength.
 The Kapton tape has a silicone adhesive that leaves no residue.
 The heat resistant tape does not soften at high temperatures.
 It is recommended for use when the target component is placed next to other components, and protects the other areas from excessive heat during the welding process.

-Kapton is used, among other things, flexible printed circuits (flexible electronics) and thermal blankets used in spacecraft, satellites, and various space instruments.
+Kapton is used, among other things, on flexible printed circuits (flexible electronics) and thermal blankets used in spacecraft, satellites, and various space instruments.

-X-rays: Kapton is also commonly used as a material for windows of all kinds of X-ray sources (synchrotron light lines and X-ray tubes) and X-ray detectors.
+Kapton is also commonly used as a material for windows of all kinds of X-ray sources (synchrotron light lines and X-ray tubes) and X-ray detectors.
 Its high mechanical and thermal stability and high transmittance to X-rays make it the preferred material.
 It is also relatively insensitive to radiation damage.

 Kapton and ABS adhere to each other very well, which has led to the widespread use of Kapton as a building surface for 3D printers.
 Kapton is placed on a flat surface and the ABS is extruded on the Kapton surface.
 The ABS part being printed will not separate from the construction platform when it cools and contracts, which is a common cause of unsuccessful printing and deformation of the part.

 Kapton tape is also commonly used to secure components, such as thermocouples, to the hot end of the plastic extrusion machine.
 This helps prevent the detachment of the thermocouples, which can lead to uncontrolled overheating of the nozzle and fire.It is for its great usefulness and versatility that Kapton tape is preferred when it comes to specific tasks.